 The Christian Spirit SPIR/HIST 500,

-In addition to the 30 credits of Foundational Core Courses, MACS students must complete nine credits of free electives as well as a three-credit Capstone Project.
+In addition to the above 27 credits of courses, MACS students must complete 12 credits of free electives as well as a three-credit Capstone Project.
 The Capstone Project is an integrative take-home exam based on a set list of readings that range across our concentrations.
 Students will be able to take the exam at the end of Fall, Winter, or Summer terms.

 Is this right for you?